Limit Theorems for step reinforced random walks with regularly varying memory: Introduction

 It is also worth mentioning that, under the critical regime $p=p_c$ with unbounded $\{v_n\}$, we use a linear time scale $\ntfloor$ for the process convergence and the weak process limit is a centered Gaussian multiple of the square root function -- see Theorem~\ref{Supercritical weak convergence}.
-However, for the traditional SRRW (as in~\cite{Bertenghi2022}) or in~\cite{Laulin2022}, an exponential time scale $\floor{n^t}$ is used and a Brownian motion limit is obtained.
-In Theorem~\ref{thm: rescale fdd} corresponding to Example~\ref{ex: zeta zero}, we show that the scaled RVSRRW seen at the exponential time scale $\floor{n^t}$ also converges to the same limit as obtained with the linear time scale, while the time scale required to obtain a Brownian motion limit is much larger and more complicated than the exponential time scale and may not be useful for analysis.
-Further, in Example~\ref{ex: lighter than n log n}, we show that, seen at the exponential time scale, a scaled RVSRRW cannot have a nondegenerate limit.
-Thus, Theorem~\ref{thm: rescale fdd} and Example~\ref{ex: lighter than n log n} show that the exponential time scale works well in certain special cases and is not a natural time scale to consider in general.
+As noted above, in case of the traditional SRRW or ERW, an exponential time scale $\floor{n^t}$ was used in~\cite{Bertenghi2022, Laulin2022} to obtain Brownian motion limit, while~\cite{Hu2024} used linear time scale $\floor{nt}$ with a Gaussian multiple of the square root function as the limit (see~(1.13) in Remark~1.1 of~\cite{Hu2024}).
+In Example~\ref{ex: zeta zero}, we show that the scaled SRRW-RVM at the exponential time scale $\floor{n^t}$ may also converge to the same limit as with the linear time scale, while the time scale for a Brownian motion limit is more complicated than the exponential time scale and may not be useful for analysis.
+Further, in Example~\ref{ex: lighter than n log n}, we show that, at the exponential time scale, a scaled SRRW-RVM may not have a nondegenerate limit.
+Theorem~\ref{thm: rescale fdd} and Example~\ref{ex: lighter than n log n} show that the exponential time scale is not a natural time scale.